Lords of the Manor Upper Slaughter, Cotswolds

 Plenty of on site parking

 Children are welcome.
-When sharing an adult room the charge is £10 per night.
+When sharing an adult room the charge is £50 per night, bed and breakfast and cots are £10.
 Maximum 1 child per room.

 With 8 acres and a choice between afternoon tea on the lawn, croquet or exploring the walled garden at the back of the hotel we do find that many guests are happy just to relax or to explore the village.
 Upper Slaughter is a charming place with its Church and ford.